Mild science news; maps; stories; occasional finance, economics, and geopolitics; reviews; humor

 Why hasn't the growth rate of real potential US GDP recovered?

-2slugbaits demonstrates empirically why supply side economics was only mildly effective.
-Specifically, none of the following worked quite as well as Arthur Laffer's forecast:
+2slugbaits demonstrates empirically why supply-side economics was only mildly effective.
+Specifically, neither of the following worked quite as well as Arthur Laffer forecasted:

-1. cutting the top marginal tax rate would encourage greater labor effort
+1. cutting the top marginal tax rate to encourage greater labor effort

-2. supply side structured tax cuts would encourage greater personal saving
+2. supply-side structured tax cuts to encourage more personal savings

 09 January 2020